 Jody Larson is interim director for Conference Planning and Management.
 Jody has over 20 years of experience in event management, most of which has been spent in Iowa State University’s conference services.
 Jody most recently served as project manager for the vice president for Extension and Outreach.
 She and her husband, Brent, have a farm north of Story City where they grow corn and soybeans and have a cow/calf operation.
 Jody and Brent have three children: Riley is a junior in high school; Blake is a freshman; and Emma is in seventh grade.
 Jody has been involved in every Odyssey of the Mind since 2002.
 She’s worked with Special Olympics National Games, Farm Progress Show, National Order of the Arrow, high school music…a truly diverse mix of large events, smaller meetings, conferences, and sales.
 As interim directory, Jody says, “I’m excited about reconnecting with past clients and meeting new ones.
 My short-term focus is current events on the calendar and rebooking events, but we’re also looking at new events for 2023 and beyond.”

-Kaleena Middendorf, Services Coordinator, is responsible for monitoring all financial transactions related to each event along with closing out the events after their completion.
+Kaleena Middendorf, budget and finance specialist, is responsible for monitoring all financial transactions related to each event along with closing out the events after their completion.
+She also oversees student employees.
 She joined the Conference Planning and Management team in February of 2020 and has been quick to adapt the numerous changes as a result of COVID-19!
 Kaleena dawns prior experience from working in the road construction industry, childcare, and long-haul trucking.
 While these fields may seem very different from one another, Kaleena says that the skills that she has learned in each area have complimented her adventure nicely.
 She loves when all of the financial puzzle pieces fall into place and everything balances back to zero at the end.

 In her free time Kaleena loves to travel, attend concerts and sporting events, and spend time with family and friends.
-She has a big heart for Ames, with her favorite time of year being Iowa State Football season!
-That is the only time you will find her willingly rising at 4:00am to join in on the fun with her large tailgating group comprised of both family and friends.
-A little known fact on Kaleena is that she competed with the Iowa State University Ballroom Dance Company when she was in high school and during college and she has the ribbons and trophies to prove it!
+She has a big heart for Ames, with her favorite time of year being Iowa State football season!
+That is the only time you will find her willingly rising at 4 a.m. to join in on the fun with her large tailgating group comprised of both family and friends.
+A little known fact about Kaleena is that she competed with the Iowa State University Ballroom Dance Company when she was in high school and during college. and she has the ribbons and trophies to prove it!